Social issue: Poverty

 communities, and racial minorities.
 Additionally, racial minorities face both unemployment and underemployment compared to their counterparts.
 On reserves, poverty due to multiple factors has an exponential function.
 For instance, the sense of cultural isolation normally results from a deterioration of economic, social, and health conditions compared to those living off reserves.
 Poverty in Canada has a self-perpetuating system, where the societal mechanisms ensure that the poorest Canadians remain poor.
 Urban poverty is showcased through a lack of low-income housing for individuals and families and increasing homelessness.

 Racism and prejudice

-Racism has a strong undercurrent in Canadian society.
-However, it is not visible and openly identified.
-The current prevalent forms are structural racism (e.g. the Henry and Elfie Ginzberg experiment), individualized racism (e.g. racial profiling by police that is broadly defined by the Ontario Human Rights Commission), and internalized racism (e.g. first-generation immigrants and refugees).
+The current prevalent forms of racism in Canada are structural racism (e.g. the Henry and Elfie Ginzberg experiment), individualized racism (e.g. racial profiling by police that is broadly defined by the Ontario Human Rights Commission), and internalized racism (e.g. first-generation immigrants and refugees).
 Social distance between whites and non-whites is a distinct aspect of the Canadian community that is identified through the isolation index.
 The anti-racism movement in Canada has borne aversive racism.